-Read more about categories of personal data (sensistive personal data) (Norwegian page)
+Read more about categories of personal data here (Norwegian web page).

 NMBU students and researchers have to make use of Nettskjema to collect research data with sensitive personal data or research data in particular categories Nettskjema may be used as a questionnaire, regitrations and multiple choice tasks, and may handle large quantities of data, and data from mobile apps.
 Read more about Nettskjema here.

-- Research data with personal information or other sensitive information MUST NOT be stored on a laptop/ C drive, phone, dropbox, external hard drive or similar.
+- Research data classified as RED and BLACK MUST NOT be stored on a laptop/ C: drive, iPad, cell phone, dropbox, external hard drive or similar.

 Ressursnettside for personvern (sikresiden.no)